Frente Amplio (Chilean political coalition): Internal crisis and desertions

-On November 17, 2018, after the signing —by some of the Frente Amplio members— of the "Agreement for Social Peace and the New Constitution" as a result of a series of protests that had occurred in October, the Equality and Green Ecologist parties announced the suspension of their participation in the Frente Amplio, waiting for their respective support bases to define the permanence or departure of the coalition.
-The Green Ecologist Party (PEV) confirmed their departure from the Frente Amplio on November 21, 2019, after a vote in which 76% of members voted to abandone the coalition.
+On November 17, 2018, after the signing—by some of the Frente Amplio members—of the "Agreement for Social Peace and the New Constitution" as a result of a series of protests that had occurred in October, the Equality and Green Ecologist parties announced the suspension of their participation in the coalition, waiting for their respective support bases to define the permanence or departure of the coalition.
+The Green Ecologist Party (PEV) confirmed their departure from the Frente Amplio on November 21, 2019, after a vote in which 76% of its members voted to abandon the coalition.

 Two weeks after an agreement between the ruling and opposition parties was signed, the Democratic Popular Movement (MDP) also announced their departure.
-At the same time, the Equality Party (PI) announced their resignation from the party on November 30.
-The next day, the Humanist Party (PH) announced a consultation between its members during December 7 and 8 relating to their continued membership of the Frente Amplio.
-According to said statement, the following facts were taken into consideration when agreeing to carry out said consultation: the participation of the Democratic Revolution, the Liberal Party and Comunes in the agreement with the government for a new constitution; the resignation of the PEV and the PI; the destructuring of Social Convergence with the departure of the mayor of Valparaíso Jorge Sharp and part of Libertarian Left, in addition to the departure of several grassroots political and social groups such as the MDP.
+At the same time, the Equality Party (PI) announced its resignation from the coalition on November 30.
+The next day, the Humanist Party (PH) announced a consultation between its members during December 7 and 8 relating to their continued membership in the Frente Amplio.
+According to a statement, the following facts were taken into consideration when agreeing to carry out said consultation: the participation of Democratic Revolution, the Liberal Party and Comunes in the agreement with the government for a new constitution; the resignation of the PEV and the PI; the destructuring of Social Convergence with the departure of Valparaíso Mayor Sharp and part of Libertarian Left, in addition to the departure of several grassroots political and social groups such as the MDP.
 Finally, on December 12, the PH announced its withdrawal from the Frente Amplio.
-On December 26, 2019, the Chilean Pirate Party announced its withdrawal from the Frente Amplio, pointing out the same reasons as the PEV, the PH and the PI.
+On December 26, 2019, the Chilean Pirate Party announced its withdrawal from the coalition, pointing out the same reasons as the PEV, the PH and the PI.

-On December 5, 2020, the Liberal Party (PL) announced its exit from the coalition after the coalition's unsuccessful negotiations to establish an electoral pact with Constituent Unit.
-That same month, three of its deputies resigned from the bloc, Natalia Castillo and Pablo Vidal (both former RD) and Patricio Rosas (former Unir member, although he would later return to the party), leaving it with a representation of twelve seats in the Chamber of Deputies.
-Castillo, Vidal and the two PL deputies -Vlado Mirosevic and Alejandro Bernales- announced the creation of a new center-left platform on December 16 called “Nuevo Trato” (New Deal).
+On December 5, 2020, PL announced its exit from the coalition after the coalition's unsuccessful negotiations to establish an electoral pact with Constituent Unity.
+That same month, three of its deputies resigned from the bloc, Natalia Castillo and Pablo Vidal (both former RD) and Patricio Rosas (former Unir Movement member, although he would later return to the party), leaving it with a representation of twelve seats in the Chamber of Deputies.
+Castillo, Vidal and the two PL deputies—Mirosevic and Alejandro Bernales—announced the creation of a new center-left platform on December 16 called Nuevo Trato ('New Deal').

-Apruebo Dignidad Pact (2021-2023)
+Apruebo Dignidad pact (2021–2023)

 April 2021 elections

 On December 22, 2020, the Frente Amplio made official a pact with Chile Digno, formed by the Communist Party, the Social Green Regionalist Federation and Humanist Action.
 This agreement was carried out with the intention of participating in the elections of constituent conventions, regional and municipal governors in April 2021.
-This conglomerate was called Apruebo Dignidad.

-On January 11, 2021, they registered their candidates to the Constitutional Convention, forming part of the list “Apruebo Dignidad”, among which stood out that of their former presidential candidate Beatriz Sánchez, for the 12th district, the Santiago Metropolitan Region.
+The alliance was called Apruebo Dignidad.
+On January 11, 2021, they registered their candidates to the Constitutional Convention, forming part of the Apruebo Dignidad list, among which was their former presidential candidate Beatriz Sánchez for the 12th district, the Santiago Metropolitan Region.